 Health Canada not ready yet to greenlight AstraZeneca vaccine

-More than two weeks ago the agency signalled the ruling could be imminent.

-The World Health Organization gave its seal of approval to AstraZeneca Monday, and if Health Canada follows suit, almost 500 thousand doses could be shipped to Canada in March through the global vaccine-sharing program known as COVAX.
+The World Health Organization gave its seal of approval to AstraZeneca Monday, and if Health Canada follows suit, almost 500,000 doses could be shipped to Canada in March through the global vaccine-sharing program known as COVAX.

 But Health Canada is still having a back and forth with the British-based company on the clinical data behind the vaccine.

+"Health Canada continues to work with AstraZeneca to receive the information needed to complete its review,'' said Kathleen Marriner, a spokeswoman for the department.

-While it is expected AstraZeneca would be the third vaccine approved in Canada, it is now on the verge of being surpassed by Johnson and Johnson.
+While it was expected AstraZeneca would be the third vaccine approved in Canada, it is now on the verge of being surpassed by Johnson and Johnson.

-In addition to getting AstraZeneca doses from COVAX, Canada bought 20 million directly from the company, and 10 million doses from Johnson and Johnson.
+The Food and Drug Administration in the United States is meeting to decide on approving that vaccine Feb.
+26, and the European Medicines Agency expects to make a decision in early March.
+Health Canada has been collaborating with both on vaccine reviews for COVID-19.